pierre-rouleau/pel/README.rst

 *Notes*:

-.. [#elispfun] Writing Emacs Lisp code is actually quite fun.
-Lisp is a
+.. [#elispfun] Writing Emacs Lisp code is actually quite fun and rewarding.
-               powerful programming language and Emacs opens up the door to that world if it's foreign to you.
+               Lisp is a powerful programming language and Emacs opens up the door to that world if it's foreign to you.
 PEL should ease the introduction and you may decide to go your own way later.
-               For those that prefer to stay away from Emacs Lisp and concemntrate on other tasks you can
-               use PEL and configure Emacs using the customization system.
+               For those that prefer to stay away from Emacs Lisp and concentrate on other tasks you can use PEL and configure Emacs using the customization system.

 .. [#install] Unfortunately PEL installation is manual but it's not difficult.
               Detailed instructions for installing PEL are located inside `section